kt3k/saku/README.md

 The above defines 4 tasks `build` `test` `js` `css`.
 (A heading (#) is a task title!)

+If you hit `saku` (without arguments) it shows the list of the descriptions of the all tasks.

 If you hit the command `saku build`, it invokes `build` task, `go build -v -i main.go` in the above example.

-If you hit `saku --info` it shows the list of the descriptions of the all tasks.

 **Note**: 4-space or tab indent makes code block in markdown syntax.
 See [here](https://daringfireball.net/projects/markdown/syntax#precode)